sledgang/sledgang.github.io/_posts/2017-07-29-getting-started-with-emacs.md

 Hit enter a few times and wait for the packages to install.

 ![]({{site.url}}/assets/getting-started-with-spacemacs/screenshot3.png)
 Once this is done, there's a few things we have to do to get going in ruby.
-Before that, if you don't know how to navigate around with vim keys, i suggest you take a look at the tutorial by pressing `SPC-h-T` and checking out [The quickstart guide](http://spacemacs.org/doc/QUICK_START.html)
+Before that, if you don't know how to navigate around with vim keys, I suggest you take a look at the tutorial by pressing `SPC-h-T` and checking out [The quickstart guide](http://spacemacs.org/doc/QUICK_START.html)

-Setting up ruby
+Setting up Ruby
 ===================

 First off, we need to add a few layers.
+Layers are pre-configured groups of plugins made for emacs, to help you get straight into programming.
 Hit `SPC-f-e-d` to head to your config file and find the line that reads
 ```elisp
    dotspacemacs-configuration-layers
    '(